 Despite its name, Milford Sound is actually a fiord.
-It is the only fiord in New Zealand that is accessible by road, with booming tourism leading to the opening of the Homer Tunnel in 1953.
+It is the only fiord in New Zealand accessible by road, with booming tourism leading to the opening of the Homer Tunnel in 1953.
 Attracting international trampers to the area for more than 100 years, the 53.5km Milford Track is a major drawcard - often called “the finest walk in the world”.
 Boat cruises are a hugely popular and easy way to experience the Sound.
-For those more adventurous, there are also opportunities for sea kayaking, diving or flightseeing.
+There are also opportunities for sea kayaking, diving or flightseeing for those more adventurous.